geonyeong-park/MIAN/README.md

 # A Simple Unified Information Regularization Framework for Multi-Source Domain Adaptation
 Pytorch implementation of MIAN: Multi-source Information-regularized Adaptation Network.
-Provided as a supplementary code for NeurIPS 2020.
+Provided as a supplementary code for ICLR 2021.
 *Pytorch version: 1.4.0*

 ## Dataset